jefflester/minitrino/readme.md

 - Images tied to stopped containers can be forcibly removed, but any image tied to a running container cannot be forcibly removed, neither by Minitrino nor by the Docker CLI.
+- You can find a module's label key by looking at the module's `docker-compose.yml` file in the Minitrino library.

 Sample `remove` command: